tassoskoutlas/web-audit-toolkit/README.md

 Usage:

-- Check if `crawl-delay` is present and take not of its value
+- Check if `crawl-delay` is present and take note of its value
 - Use `crawl-delay` value when calling the scripts of this directory

 Extract the canonical URL you need to be working with: